 Tight lines!

-Thanks for visiting the site!
+Thanks for visiting!
 I’m going to keep doing everything possible to keep the helpful content coming, and FREE FOR EVERYONE… but I need your help.
 Please chip in by making a small monthly contribution to keep this site alive & growing. $4.96 will buy a sweet Pack ‘o Dingers, and with it, I promise to catch many bass in your honor.
 Thanks.
 You are a gentleman & a scholar! -AJ

-Featured Video:
+Featured Videos:

-* Stars & Bars Fishing is dedicated to in-the-field videos, putting the techniques we write about to work.
-Episodes>
+Stars & Bars Fishing is a video log dedicated to catching fish with the techniques we write about.
+All Episodes >

-Weekly articles & videos to help us become better anglers – and better men.
+Weekly articles & videos to help us become better anglers & better men.